For Students

 Prescription Medication

 Our consulting psychiatrist can prescribe medication for mental or emotional conditions.
 Since she is with us only a few hours each week, her services are limited to students who are also engaged in counseling on campus.
 Students who are interested in medications without therapy can contact the Office of Student Accessibility for off-campus referrals.
-Students interested in ADHD treatment can learn more about ADHD medication assessment and treatment at the Counseling Service.
 There are modest fees for psychiatry services.

 Are you curious about whether you’d benefit from speaking with a counselor?
 Check out our confidential, anonymous online screening to take self-assessments for depression, anxiety, post-traumatic stress, bipolar disorder, eating disorders, alcohol use, drug use, gambling behavior, psychotic symptoms, and general well-being.